argoproj/argo-workflows/docs/fields.md

 ## Parameter

-Parameter indicate a passed string parameter to a service template with an optional default Value
+Parameter indicate a passed string parameter to a service template with an optional default value

 <details>
 <summary>Examples with this field (click to open)</summary>